Chodges86/Chodges86/README.md

 - 👋 Hi, I’m Caleb
 - 🧑🏻‍💻 I'm currently a student at DevMountain coding bootcamp.
 I'm specializing in web development with plans to continue education in React, React Native, and native iOS and Android development.

 I currently have an app in the Apple App Store called Abiding Above.
-This is an app created for a ministry located in Memphis, TN called Abiding Above.
+This is an app I created for a ministry located in Memphis, TN called Abiding Above.
 It included devotional content, newsletters, and audio sermons written by the founder.

 Check it out here: